 Morgans believes that having a transparent whistleblowing policy is essential to good risk management and corporate governance.
 Whistleblowers help uncover misconduct that may not otherwise be detected.

-This policy is also available to our Staff on the Morgans internal intranet (Mint).
+This policy is displayed on the Morgans intranet and on our public website.

 Who does this policy apply to?
 (Eligible Whistleblower)